MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 1. Select the VM Network that you want to configure a site-to-stie IPSec connection, and click **Connectivity**.
 2. Select **Connect to another network through a VPN tunnel**.
 Optionally, if you want to enable BGP peering in your datacenter, you can select **Enable Border Gateway Protocol (BGP)**.
-3. Select the Network Controller service for the gateway device.
+3. Select the network controller service for the gateway device.
 4. Select the **VPN Connections** > **Add** > **IPSec**.
 5. Type a subnet as shown in the following diagram.
 This subnet is used to route packets out of the VM Network.
 This subnet need not be pre-configured in your datacenter.
 6. Type a connection name, and the IP address of the remote endpoint.
 Optionally configure bandwidth.